Pure $\Sigma_2$-Elementarity beyond the Core: Introduction

-G\"odel's program to solve incompleteness progressively by the introduction of large cardinal axioms, see \cite{F96,K09}, together with the heuristic correspondence between large cardinals and ordinal notations through reflection properties and embeddings, motivated Carlson to view patterns as a programmatic approach to ordinal notations.
-As suggested by Carlson, the concept of patterns of resemblance, in which binary relations code the property of elementary substructure, can be generalized within this approach to patterns of embeddings that involve codings of embeddings, to ultimately tie in with inner model theory in form of an ultra-fine structure.
+G\"odel's program to solve incompleteness progressively by the introduction of large cardinal axioms, see \cite{F96,K09}, together with the heuristic correspondence between large cardinals and ordinal notations through reflection properties and embeddings, motivated Carlson to view patterns as a programmatic approach to ordinal notations, as we pointed out earlier in \cite{W18} and \cite{W}.
+According to his view, the concept of patterns of resemblance, in which binary relations code the property of elementary substructure, can be generalized to patterns of embeddings that involve codings of embeddings, and would ultimately tie in with inner model theory in form of an ultra-fine structure.
+It seems plausible that $\Rn$-patterns ($n<\om$) just suffice to analyze set-theoretic systems of $\Pi_m$-reflection ($m<\om$), see \cite{R94,PS}.